GodOfKebab/wg-quickrs/docs/quick-start/cli.md

 You can also use the command line interface to manage the config.
 To get documentation, just pass in `--help` option.

+The `installer.sh` script should also install the autocomplete scripts for bash or zsh.

 ```sh
 # wg-quickrs <TAB>           # Shows available commands (agent, config)
 wg-quickrs --help